 in accordance with the DSC equipment manufacturer’s instructions;

-– transmit the DSC urgency call.
+– transmit the DSC urgency announcement.

-Transmission of the urgency message:
+Transmission of the urgency call and message:

-– tune the transmitter to the frequency or channel indicated in the DSC urgency call;
+– tune the transmitter to the frequency or channel indicated in the DSC urgency announcement;

-– transmit the urgency message as follows:

-– “PAN PAN”, repeated 3 times,

-– “ALL STATIONS” or called station, repeated 3 times,

-– “this is”,

-– the 9-digit identity and the call sign or other identification of own ship,
+– transmit the urgency call and message in accordance with the provisions of RR No. 33.12.:

-– the text of the urgency message.

 2.2 Reception of an urgency message

 Ships receiving a DSC urgency call announcing an urgency message addressed to more than one station shall NOT acknowledge the receipt of the DSC call, but should tune the radiotelephony receiver to the frequency indicated in the call and listen to the urgency message.